There are two ways to upload content to Connect:

 (Tip: A useful filter on that page is the “Videos that fit this series’ slots” option, which narrows the choices to only videos that match the episode length for that particular series.)

 Once a video has been uploaded, you can add the metadata even while Connect starts the automatic transcode to your specs.
 The transcoding specs can only be set by a TelVue administrator, based on your requirements.
-You can view the transcoding progress in the Activity tab.
-If the transcode fails for any reason you will get e-mail notification.
+You can view the transcoding progress in the Activity tab that shows all activity, the Activity sub tab on Media Edit that shows just the activity for that item, or on the Dashboard Recent Activity.
+If the transcode fails for any reason you will get e-mail notification based on your Email Notification settings.

 As the video gets transcoded, Connect simultaneously creates a preview version of the content, which can be accessed from both the Media index or the Media edit screens: